locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 Expected outcome after all messages are sent, each node should return the total count of the message set

 At any time during the application is still running, the client sends a request to a node to get the global counter value of `sum[1,2,3,4,5,0,4,2,5,1,3,4]` which is **34**

+There are 2 requests, (1) `add` is to add messages to a node, (2) `read` is to get the global counter.
 Run the application on paper.
 It would be like this.

 ```
 T01: maelstrom_c -> n0  add  1